 Where The Company has agreed with the BM Participant to provide the EDL connection to an alternative location, the communications between that location and control point, may use IoT technology in accordance with the requirements specified in Section 4 for WA API.

-The BM Participant must tell The Company (via bmu.registration@nationalgrideso.com) which EDL Managed Service Provider they intend using.
+The BM Participant must tell The Company (via bmu.registration@nationalenergyso.com) which EDL Managed Service Provider they intend using.
 The Company may review the individual arrangements on a case by case basis and track the underlying risks, e.g. multiple EDL Managed Service Providers inadvertently using the same Data Centre, to ensure that this standard is met and that the risks have been mitigated sufficiently.

 The health of the communications route through to the Control Point must be indicated back to The Company to ensure The Company’s Control Room knows whether electronic instructions will get to the Control Point in question.